0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/rpc-flow-egp.md

-The RPC flow phase of transactions consists of two stages;
+The RPC flow phase of transactions consists of two stages:

 - The gas price suggestion.
 - Pre-execution of transactions.